 Please remember to include your complaint number and sign the form.

 When the OIPRD receives your completed Request a Review form, we will send you a letter confirming we have received your request.

 The OIPRD will then contact the police service to tell them you have requested a review and give them a copy of your form.
 We will ask the police to send us the entire investigation file for your complaint.
 When we receive the file from the police, an OIPRD investigator examines the file and presents the findings to a review panel for evaluation.

 Upon review of the findings, the Director may:

-You may not request a review of a decision in an investigation conducted by the OIPRD.
+You may not request a review of an investigative finding if the OIPRD conducted the investigation.

 If you wish to appeal the decision, you must bring an application for a judicial review to the Ontario Superior Court of Justice.